ADD-SP/ngx_waf/rust/README.md

   challenged again.
 A cookie never crossed a process anyway, the salt is drawn while the configuration is read and a restart replaces it.
-* The friendly crawler check only looks at the host name nginx' asynchronous resolver returns, the C implementation also walked the aliases `gethostbyaddr` reports.
+* The friendly crawler check only looks at the host name nginx' asynchronous resolver returns (known issue: the C implementation also walked the aliases `gethostbyaddr` reports).
 A crawler whose lookup needs a `resolver` (see the `resolver` directive of the enclosing context) is treated as a fake one when the lookup fails or no resolver is configured, so `waf_verify_bot strict` fails closed.
   When the lookup answers, `$waf_rule_details` and the audit line carry that host name; the C implementation reported the name of the crawler the user agent claims (`FAKE-BOT`/`REAL-BOT` with `GoogleBot`, `BingBot`, ...).